inossidabile/hashbang/README.md

 #### Url

-Limits hashbang crawling to described set of URLs.
-Limit only works in standalone mode.
+Url limits hashbang crawling to described set of URLs.
+The limit only works in standalone mode.

 #### Timeout

-Timeout in miliseconds hashbang will give virtual browser to grab data.
+Hashbang will give virtual browser specified timeout in miliseconds to grab data.
 Keep it as low as possible.
-Timeout only works in standalone mode.
+The timeout only works in standalone mode.

 ## Crawling marker

-To help Sunscraper (virtual browser of Hashbang) understand what should be considererd a loaded page, add Javascript `Suncscraper.finish()` call when all AJAX is done and your DOM is ready.
-Note that for straight client calls `Sunscraper` variable will be empty and therefore you should check if it's available.
+To help Sunscraper (virtual browser of Hashbang) understand what should be considered a loaded page, add Javascript `Suncscraper.finish()` call when all AJAX is done and your DOM is ready.
+Note that for the straight client calls `Sunscraper` variable will be empty and therefore you should check if it's available.
 This is how it should basically look:

 ```javascript
 if (typeof Sunscraper !== "undefined") { Sunscraper.finish() }